 Basic Parts of a Boiler

 At the heart of a radiator system is a water tank known as a boiler.
-The water sits in a chamber above a heat source, which is usually a flame powered by a gas burner.
+The water sits in a chamber above a heat source, which is usually a flame powered by a gas or oil burner.

-Two or three pipes emanate from the boiler: the pipe sticking out of the top of the boiler transports steam to the radiators, whereas the one closest to the ground carries the cool water back into the heating chamber.
+Two or three pipes emanate from the boiler: the pipe sticking out of the top of the boiler transports steam to the radiators, whereas the one closest to the ground carries the condensed, cool water back into the heating chamber.
 Sometimes, steam and condensate travel along the same pipe.
 Finally, a large metal pipe leading from the water chamber to the outdoors is known as the exhaust flue or vent, and it carries noxious combustion gases away from your home.

 In a hot water radiator system, the water is still heated in a "boiler" but does not actually reach boiling point.
 Therefore, no steam is generated.
 The hot water is circulated to the radiator with the help of an electric pump.